 (Full spoilers to follow)

-The two shows most in need of repair coming into this season were Arrow and Legends of Tomorrow.
+The two superhero shows most in need of repair coming into this latest TV season were Arrow and Legends of Tomorrow.
 Arrow‘s fourth season had a strong potential villain in Damien Darhk, but the season as a whole was a total mess.
-Despite a terrifically hammed up performance in Neil McDonough, the overall plot and his own motivations were wafer-thin.
+Despite a terrifically hammed up performance from Neil McDonough, the overall plot and his own motivations were wafer-thin.
 Legends based its whole season around stopping the immortal Vandal Savage, whose only power turned out to be the ability to suck all the charisma out of a scene, and made for an incredibly weak and uninteresting story as a result.

-But both shows stepped their game in a huge way this year.
-There are many things both Arrow and Legends did right that they previously did wrong, from pacing to character work, but the main thing that leaps out to me is the handling of their antagonists.
+But both these shows stepped up their game in a huge way this year.
+There are so many things both Arrow and Legends did right that they previously did wrong, from pacing to character work, but the main thing that leaps out to me is the handling of their antagonists.
 For Arrow, this was Prometheus and for Legends, it was the Legion of Doom.

 Prometheus worked wonders for Arrow.
 Always 10 steps ahead, he started as a masked mystery slowly revealing more and more of himself as he began to unleash his plans to take down the Green Arrow.
 Immediately we were told that this confrontation was personal, soon revealing that Prometheus’ father was killed by the Arrow during the first season.
 His motivation is much more than simply killing Oliver Queen and his team; he wants to destroy him first.
 Watching Prometheus break down Oliver piece by piece has been gripping and also justifies why the confrontation can believably last the whole season.
 Prometheus challenges Oliver in a way that Darhk didn’t, making him question everything about his crusade and his legacy.